Spatial Systems

 If you have a 2D spatial system, then the game is about your spatial system.
 Don't consider it to be some minor feature.

 In Clank! in Space, you move around a spaceship.
 However, there are only a few types of rooms.
 This means you can probably get to the kind of room you're looking for fairly easily.
-More importantly, the game is also a deck-builder.
-After you move, you can buy new cards for your deck.
+The whole game arc is a voyage into the depths of the ship, and then out again, which forces players to keep moving.
+The focus of the game is the deck-builder part.
+After you move, you buy new cards for your deck.
 This is completely unrelated to where you are in the spaceship.
-This part of the game is at least as important as moving around the ship.
-All this means that you always have lots of things to do.
+All together, this makes this 2d movement game work.

 Return to Articles